Best Environment Book for UPSC

 • Global Invasive Species Programme: It is supporting the implementation of Article 8(h) of CBD with IUCN as a partner organisation to address the global threat from Invasive Alien Species (IAS).

-• Convention on Migratory Species of Wild Animals (CMS or Bonn Convention): It considers IAS as a threat to migratory species.
+• Convention on Migratory Species of Wild Animals (Bonn Convention): It considers IAS as a threat to migratory species.

 • Ramsar Convention: COP 7 resolution addresses threats of invasive species to wetland ecosystems.